KrisPiters/ros_workshop/exercises/part1.md

     cat dump.yaml

-Change the value of the parameter */background_b*
+Change the value of the parameter *background_b*:

     rosparam set /background_b 0

-Clear the turtlesim node so the parameters will be reread:
+Clear the turtlesim node to make it reread the parameters:

     rosservice call /clear